ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 - `2015 March, 02` (`YYYY MM, DD`) must be `2015-03-02`
 - `2009.09.09` (`YYYY.MM.DD` or `YYYY.DD.MM` and similar) must be `2009-09-09`

 If your language uses a day, month, and year suffix (i.e. Chinese, Japanese, or Korean), you must not use said format; instead use the same format as stated above, ISO-8601.
+For example:

 - `2016年02月29日` must be `2016-02-29`
 - `2014년08월18일` must be `2014-08-18`